Skip to main content

 • allowlist trusted conversation ids

-• use wecom-send for proactive sends
+• use loong channels send wecom for proactive sends

 Loong should not describe a WeCom webhook callback mode as if it were the same shipped contract.